DreamingRaven/nemesyst/README.md

 You first should create a cleaner file or use a template that expects the below arguments:
 *

-Nemesyst supports arbitray cleaning code execution.* To tell Nemesyst which file is you're cleaning file simply use the -c / --cleaner argument followed by the file inclusive path to the (executable) cleaner file.
+Nemesyst supports arbitrary cleaning code execution.* To tell Nemesyst which file is you're cleaning file simply use the -c / --cleaner argument followed by the file inclusive path to the (executable) cleaner file.